brasileiroaraujo/PRIME-F/README.md

 Kafka:https://kafka.apache.org/downloads.html
 Flink: https://flink.apache.org/downloads.html

-After configure your cluster with Kafka and Flink, it is necessary to configure:
+After configuring your cluster with Kafka and Flink, it is necessary to configure:
 - One node as a Sender, which will provide (using Kafka) the data (sender).
-- One node as a Flink master, which will receive (by kafka) the data and distribute to the slave nodes.
+- One node as a Flink master, which will receive (by kafka) the data and distribute the load to the slave nodes.
 - "n" nodes as Flink slaves to process the tasks.

 The main classes of our project are: